 However keep in mind that this is a general recommendation and there is no way to know the exact amount that’s best for you without a blood test.
 You may need a higher or lower amount and should speak to your doctor if so, this way you can purchase a good-quality, food based vitamin in the proper dose you need right away.

-For example, some studies have shown that in patients with documented Vitamin D deficiency, a very high, cumulative dose of at least 600,000 IU administered over several weeks appears to be necessary to replenish stores within the body.
-(15) Ideally you want to supplement with a high quality, whole food based multi-vitamin or Vitamin D supplement until your blood level of Vitamin D is between 50-60 ng/ml.
+For example, some studies have shown that in patients with documented vitamin D deficiency, a very high, cumulative dose of at least 600,000 IU administered over several weeks appears to be necessary to replenish stores within the body.
+(16) Ideally you want to supplement with a high quality, whole food based multi-vitamin or vitamin D supplement until your blood level of vitamin D is between 50-60 ng/ml.

 My Recommendation for Children: